 Section 1: Joint statement 2

 Section 2: Introduction 2

 Section 3: Definitions 3

 Section 4: Purpose of the Code of Conduct 3

-Section 5: General principles of Councillor conduct 4
+Section 5: General principles of Councillor conduct

 Section 6: Application of the Code of Conduct 5

 Section 7: Standards of Councillor conduct 6

 1. Respect 6

-2. Bullying, harassment, and discrimination 7
+2. Bullying, harassment, and discrimination

-3. Impartiality of officers of the council 7
+3. Impartiality of officers of the council

-4. Confidentiality and access to information 8
+4. Confidentiality and access to information 3

-5. Disrepute 9
+5. Disrepute c

-6. Use of position 9
+6. Use of position c

 7. Use of local authority resources and facilities 10

 8. Complying with the Code of Conduct 10

 9. Interests 11

 10. Gifts and hospitality 12

 Appendix A - The Seven Principles of Public Life 13

 Appendix B: Registering Interests 14

 Table 1: Disclosable Pecuniary Interests 17

 Table 2: Other Registerable Interests 19

 Appendix C - the Committee on Standards in Public Life 20